project-repo/cagebreak/README.md

 We will try to respond to everything that is not obvious spam.

-Please encrypt your email with the appropriate [GPG key](keys/cagebreak@project-repo.co.pub).
+Please encrypt your email with the appropriate GPG key found in `keys/`.

   * B15B92642760E11FE002DE168708D42451A94AB5
+  * F8DD9F8DD12B85A28F5827C4678E34D2E753AA3C

-Note that the key is signed by cagebreak signing keys.
+Note that the keys are signed by cagebreak signing keys.

 If you want us to respond via GPG-encrypted mail, please include your own public key or provide the fingerprint and directions to obtain the key.